SciPlay Corporation (SCPL) CEO Josh Wilson on Q3 2020 Results - Earnings Call Transcript

 Josh Wilson

 Thanks, everyone, for joining today.
 We really appreciate your support.
 I'm excited for the remainder of this year, 2021 and beyond as we begin our road into the casual space, which will augment our growth off our Social Casino games.
 We are confident in our strategy to create value.
 We look forward to updating you on our continued process during our next call.
-Thank you, and have a great day.
+Thank you and have a great day.

 Operator